Kunull/Blog/blog/2024-02-19-setting-up-an-api-hacking-lab-in-kali-linux.md

 ![1](https://github.com/Knign/Blog/assets/110326359/d30cd841-b922-4ebf-b035-0f50777fb8b7)

-#### Mailhog mail server
+### Mailhog mail server
-The mail server can be found at the following URI:
+The mail server to which emails are sent can be found at the following URI:

 ```
 http://localhost:8025/